 - De-heading the corn kernels is the most tedious part of this preparation.
 I usually do it while watching something on TV.

 - The consistency of the soup depends on how much water you add during the cooking process.
-Some people like it with a soupy almost-liquid consistency.
-Me on the other hand, like it with a very thick and gravy-ish texture.

 - To make the soup thicker, smash some corn kernels against the sides of the pot using a large spoon.

 - If you live in Italy you can buy pancia (belly), arista (loin), braciole (chops), and costolette (ribs), as well as cotica (pork skin) to make this white pozole.

 Before storing, make sure the soup is completely cooled down, then transfer into various or a single container with a tight lid and store in the fridge for up to 4 days or in the freezer for up to 3 months.

 Before reheating, thaw and add the hominy soup to a pot, if you think is necessary, add a splash of water to loosen up the broth, then reheat on the stovetop over medium heat.